Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, riding a crackling trail of lightning.
-Teleport up to 15 feet into an empty tile of your choice and make an Agility attack against all other creatures in a line between where you teleported.
+Teleport up to 3 tiles into an empty tile of your choice and make an Agility attack against all other creatures in a line between where you teleported.
 If you hit, deal 1d6 + Presence electric damage.

 If you have at least 4 stacks of electric exposure, you can only teleport into tiles that would result in an attack being made against at least one other creature, but you have advantage on the attack made during your teleportation.